0xsamgreen/IQN-and-Extensions/README.md

-# Implicit Quantile Networks (IQN) for Distributional Reinforcement Learning and Extensions
+# Implicit Quantile Networks (IQN) for Distributional Reinforcement Learning
 PyTorch Implementation of Implicit Quantile Networks (IQN) for Distributional Reinforcement Learning with additional extensions like PER, Noisy layer and N-step bootstrapping.
-Creating a new Rainbow-DQN version.
 This implementation allows it also to run and train on several environments in parallel!